 VAWA MEI STAFF

-Erika is a Research Assistant with VAWA MEI with a focus on project coordination, evidence research, and qualitative data projects.
+Erika is a Policy Analyst with VAWA MEI with a focus on project coordination, evidence research, and qualitative data projects.
 Before arriving at VAWA MEI, Erika worked as a cook, farmworker, bookseller, community organizer, and educator.
 When she’s not in the office, Erika can be found walking in the Maine woods, singing with the Harbour Singers hospice choir, or cooking up a feast.

 Maureen is a Policy Associate and the Associate Director of the VAWA MEI.
 For over twenty-five years, she has worked as an advocate, educator and leader in the fields of sexual/domestic violence and crime victim advocacy.
 In addition to her work with VAWA MEI, Maureen is the Project Director for the Maine Victim Assistance Academy.
 Maureen has a particular passion for cross-systems work, supporting programs in identifying and minimizing barriers to integrated service delivery.
 Outside of work, Maureen enjoys spending time with her family, learning new cooking techniques, and hiking in the beautiful Maine outdoors.